juanpablopizarro/golang-bootcamp/fundamentals.md

 	fmt.Println(fiveToSix)
 }
 ```
 To learn more about the usage of slices and how they work internally refer to [this blog post](https://blog.golang.org/go-slices-usage-and-internals).
+**Excercise:** Go to [Go Tour slices excercise](https://tour.golang.org/moretypes/18) and implement what it's requested there.

 Maps are basically like dictonaries in python or HashMaps in java.
 They map a key to a given value and let us access those values using the specified keys.
 The zero value of a map is going to be nil as with slices.
 Both keys and values can be of any given type, from structs to basic types to interfaces(which we will cover later).
 Much like slices, we can use `make` to create maps.
 Examples([GoPlay](https://goplay.space/#xjeZ48dknCc)):
 ```golang